alexandrelefourner/Phpbb-live-new-post-notification/README.md

 # Phpbb-live-new-post-notification
-A Phpbb plugin developped to get live notifications of new posts
+A Phpbb plugin developed to get live notifications of new posts

 ## Basic installation
 Download the basic_installation.zip file and unzip it.